ASCBC Clubs can charter until January 22. Please check back on a regular basis to see if any additional clubs have been

 Dreams Without Borders Club

 Dreams without Borders is the voice of undocumented students at Columbia Basin College.
 This community exists to offer leadership opportunities, raise awareness on the rights and policies affecting undocumented students, empower our community, and provide student support among our peers to ensure retention in higher education.
 As leaders, we advocate to make sure every student receives an equitable opportunity to access higher education.
-Dreams without Borders welcomes all students.
+Dreams without Borders welcome all students.
 Club Advisor: Elizabeth Hernandez-Osorio, 509-542-4504, firstname.lastname@example.org.

 Hawk Engineering Tech Club

-The Engineering Tech club will set up study groups as well as talk about what's new in the industry, and talk about suggestions for improvements to the Engineering program and building.
+The Engineering Tech club will set up study groups as well as talk about what's new in the industry and talk about suggestions for improvements to the Engineering program and building.
 We will plan events, trips, guest speakers, and look at IT days.
 We look forward to having fun and enjoying our CBC experience.
-Club Advisor: Page Wyatt, 509-542-4707, email@example.com.
+All CBC students are welcome to attend.
+Club Advisor: Paige Wyatt, 509-542-4707, email@example.com.

-The History Club exists to encourage and support students to learn and enjoy history in all of its dimensions through history-based activities, including field trips to local, regional, and national landmarks.
+History Club exists to encourage and support students to learn and enjoy history in all of its dimensions through history-based activities, including field trips to local, regional, and national landmarks.
 History Club promotes students coming together to broaden their knowledge by exploring historical topics outside the classroom including visiting museums and historical sites.
 History Club also promotes making history relevant to our lives by sponsoring activities that illuminate the connections between history and contemporary events and politics.
 History Club invites students to join the club who are open-minded, curious, and eager to expand their horizons and gain new insights and perspectives.
 We assert that History Club is not for those who think they already know but for those who are curious and want to find out.
-Club Advisor: Christopher Herbert, 509-542-4882, firstname.lastname@example.org
+All CBC students are welcome to attend.
+Club Advisor: Christopher Herbert, 509-542-4882, email@example.com

 The purpose of the Hockey Club is to provide students of CBC with the opportunity to compete as a college club team against other regional college hockey teams.
-Club Advisors: Brian Dierks, 509-542-5538, email@example.com and Janet Garza, firstname.lastname@example.org.
+All CBC students are welcome to attend.
+Club Advisors: Brian Dierks, 509-542-5538, firstname.lastname@example.org & Janet Garza, email@example.com.

 Japanese Culture Club